 Governor Laura Kelly

-Laura and her husband Ted Daughety, a doctor of pulmonary and sleep disorders, live in Topeka and have been married for 35 years.
-They have two grown daughters, Kathleen and Molly Daughety.
+Kelly and her husband Ted Daughety, a doctor of pulmonary and sleep disorders, were married in 1983.
+They have two grown daughters, Kathleen Daughety and Molly Daughety, M.D.

 Stay Informed.
 Subscribe to our email newsletter.